 The biggest drawback of this pattern is the time to rewrite the application from scratch.
 Another challenge is rewriting the application requires a completely new set of skills and hence organizations spend a lot of time, money, and effort in hiring the right talent.
 Moreover, the nuclear pattern involves an inherent risk of having unforeseen issues because the final performance of the application can only be known once the deployment is done.

 The foundation of a comprehensive Microservice solution is the ability to define all microservices within clear boundaries and aligning them with business requirements.
 A key element of Microservice design is understanding that each microservice should be dedicated to one specific function or feature.

-Consider the following aspects while designing a Microservice:
+Consider the following aspects while architecting a Microservice:

-Communication – Microservices architecture is unique in a way, they are a collection of numerous services, each running its functions and instrumented together to interact with each other.
+Communication – Microservices architecture is unique in a way.
+It are a collection of numerous services, each running its functions and interacts with each other.
 This requires them to communicate with each other at the right time, and hence communication is important.

 Microservices can communicate in two ways: Synchronous and Asynchronous.
 To understand how they work, just follow the formation of these two words: Synchronous Communication works in a coordinated and patterned way.
 For example, a customer added items to the shopping cart (Shopping Cart is a microservice), this will lead to creating a chain of dependencies and various services are being called one after the another like Applying Discounts, Payment, and Inventory.
 This can often lead to speed issues and errors in case any of the services become unavailable.
 Asynchronous Communication works independently.
 The services are independent of each other and handle communication separately.